xris1658/yadaw/doc/BUILD.md

 ## Build on macOS

-The following process is tested on macOS Monterey 12 with macOS SDK 13.1 and **without Xcode**.
+The following process DOES NOT need Xcode to installed, and is tested on macOS Monterey 12.

 - Install macOS Command-Line developer tools:
   ```shell